malinpalo/Rock-Scissors-Paper/README.md

 # Bugs<div id='id-bugs'>
 * ### Fixed Bugs
    * I could not get the text for what the computer chose running so I removed the function.
+   * Console error became present preventing execution of script code after the last tidy up, before deployment, where I removed some html code.
+I've solved that error by reinserting the code.

 * ### Unfixed Bugs<div id='id-unfixed'>
    * I tried to add a favicon several times, but I couldn't get it right so I didn't use It.